Skip to content

 Per month if the Jan.
 2026 filing is approved

-Sources: EIA annual Oklahoma profile, EIA Electric Power Monthly (Aug.
-2021), EIA Electric Power Monthly (Aug.
-2022), OCC securitization reports, PSO rate filing page
+Sources: EIA annual Oklahoma profile, EIA electricity price and bill tables, OCC securitization reports, PSO rate filing page

 Here is the part that matters.
 Rates already proved they can jump hard.
-And even after that spike, Oklahoma's residential baseline never went back to where it was in 2020.
+And even after that spike, Oklahoma's average residential electric baseline never went back to where it was in 2020.
+Smart thermostats and efficiency help, but the utility rate itself still does the heavy lifting on your monthly bill.

 The Trend